realark/micfinder/README.md

 ## Deployments
 App deployments occur when a change is pushed to master.

-Database migrations are not set up.
+NOTE: Database migrations are not set up.
 Should changes to the database be required, this must be done by hand.